grommasdietz/kirby-locale/README.md

 # Kirby Locale

 Kirby plugin to enable multilingual fragment definitions.
-If you have pages with titles and/or phrases in writer fields which should stay in there original language this plugin might be handy.
+If you have pages with titles and/or phrases in Writer fields which should stay in there original language this plugin might be handy.

 The plugin ships two tools:

-- A `locale` writer mark that wraps inline selections in a `<span lang="…">`
+- A `locale` Writer mark that wraps inline selections in a `<span lang="…">`
 - A locale picker in Kirby’s page create and title rename dialogs to save `titlelocale` to your content so you can read and write it individually on templates and snippets

 ## Requirements